20ghrrdll/20ghrrdll.github.io/blog-posts/posts/06-24-24-tips-for-needfinding-interviews.md

 ## Five tips for conducting an strong needfinding interview
 #### June 24, 2024

 Needfinding interviews are the first step in building a product.
 Ideally, you do this before you write a line of code or draw a single screen of your spec.
-They can be incredibly valuable, *presuming that they're structured well.
+They can be incredibly valuable, presuming they're structured well.

 ### Why conduct Needfinding Interviews at all?